 It is nice to know that the ingredients in every meal came from their own farm; freshly produced and picked on the same day; for quality and optimal flavor.
 We recommend BenCab’s Chicken Paprika and Farm Fresh Green Salad with Strawberry Vinaigrette.
 The strawberry vinaigrette produces a flavorful explosion in an ordinary salad; giving it a special twist.

 Cafe Sabel is located at the ground level of BenCab Museum, Km 6, Asin Road, Tuba, Benguet, Philippines, and they are open every Tuesday to Sunday from 9AM to 6PM only.
-Click here to go back to the top.
+Read more about our memorable experience at Cafe Sabel here.

 How to go to Cafe Sabel via Jeep?
 Go to the jeepney terminal in Kayang Street (near Baguio City Hall) and take a jeep bound to Asin Road in Tuba, Benguet.
 Inform the driver that you will alight in BenCab Museum; the cafe is located at the ground floor of the museum.
 Fare is PHP 9.00